 I saw many people sitting and reading the Durga Saptashati or the Devi Bhagwat on the temple premises.
 It is a small but powerful temple.
 If you are sensitive enough, you will feel the energy here.

 I visited this temple on the last day of the Kumbh Visit.
 As per Google maps, it was just a few kilometers away from Sangam, but no auto was willing to take me there.
 Everyone was willing to take me some distance from where I can take another auto.
 I changed 5 autos or e-rickshaws to reach Lalita Devi Temple.
 The temple as you see now is fairly new with some signs of antiquity.

 The image of Sri Lalita Devi is accompanied by two other images.
 Covered in silver all around, it looked very similar to the DevKali image I had seen in Ayodhya.
 It could be a regional influence.
 On a side niche, there were a series of Sri Yantra kept.

-I sat down and chanted Lalita Sahasranama, spoke to the priest and a fellow devotee.
-We all sought her blessings for ourselves, our families and our society.
+I sat down and chanted Lalita Sahasranama, and spoke to the priest and a fellow devotee.
+We all sought her blessings for ourselves, our families, and our society.